-Sometimes, it won’t be possible to locate the dead rodent.
+Sometimes, it won’t be possible to locate the dead rodent or even if you do, the smell may linger.
 In these cases, it will be necessary to find a way to remove as much of the odor as possible until the rodent decomposes and stops smelling.
 This usually takes several weeks, although the smell will lessen gradually over that time.
 Here are some suggestions to get through this tough time.

 - Keep the windows open as much as possible to air out the interior.

 - If the rodent is not in the ventilation system, run it regularly to keep fresh air moving through the vehicle.

 - There are odor neutralizers that can be purchased, or you can make your own by putting setting the bowl near the location of the odor and adding one of these odor neutralizers: